Last Updated on

 5) Copy what others are doing.

 Here’s a really awesome tip that could help you to get better knowledge about email marketing for blogs.
 Simply sign up to two or three highly relevant yet professional and successful newsletters and see how they operate.
-Track what they offer, how long the emails are, how often they send them and what’s their wording etc. That gives you a lot of insights what works for others.
+Track what they offer, how long the emails are, how often they send them and what’s their wording etc. That gives you a lot of insights on what works for others.
 It’s a great way to get some new ideas, modify them and use for your own newsletter.